 Install these dependancies to build a local build of inkstitch for windows.

-Choose the 32bit version, run the installer and check “Add Python x.xx to PATH”.
+Depending on your target arch, select either 32bit or 64 bit version and run the installer.
+Check “Add Python x.xx to PATH”.
 This for the bash enviroment to find python.
 Then click on “Install now”

 This installs git as well as providing a terminal emulator to run build scripts.